No debate: Judge, Yankees pound Bieber, Indians in opener

 When Bieber’s final pitch clanged loudly off the empty left-field bleachers on a two-run homer by Gleyber Torres in the fifth, the Yankees were up 7-2 and had delivered a boisterous postseason message to the rest of baseball: Don’t forget us.

+“We scored quite a few runs,” said Brett Gardner, who hit a two-run homer in the seventh and drove in three.
+“I don’t think you ever expect that against a pitcher the caliber of Shane Bieber.
+Hopefully that’s a sign of more good things to come.”

-Bieber then handed the ball to acting Indians manager Sandy Alomar Jr. and walked slowly toward Cleveland’s dugout, seemingly carrying all of the city’s hopes for a long run with him.
+After giving up Torres’ homer, Bieber handed the ball to acting Indians manager Sandy Alomar Jr. and walked slowly toward Cleveland’s dugout, seemingly carrying all of the city’s hopes for a long run with him.
 The Indians have lost seven straight playoff games.

-“He was too excited,” Alomar said of Bieber.
-“First postseason game.
-Fastballs were coming back into the zone.”

-Staked to an early lead on Judge’s homer, Cole showed why the Yanks shelled out $324 million for him in the offseason.
-The right-hander gave up two runs — including Josh Naylor’s homer in the fourth — and six hits in seven innings.
+Staked to an early lead on Judge’s homer, Cole showed why the Yankees shelled out $324 million for him in the offseason.
+The right-hander gave up two runs — including Josh Naylor’s homer — and six hits without a walk in seven innings.

-“This was a really good way to start out a series against a really good team, against a great pitcher, and have Gerrit throw the ball the way he did,” Boone said.

-Naylor went 4 for 4 and became the first player with three extra-base hits in his postseason debut.
+Naylor, who came over in the deadline trade from San Diego, went 4 for 4 and became the first player with three extra-base hits in his postseason debut.

 Cole’s strikeouts were the second-most by a New York pitcher in postseason history.
 Roger Clemens fanned 15 in Game 4 of the 2000 ALCS.
 Cole also became the first pitcher to strike out at least 12 in three postseason games.

+“We needed to set the tone for the series,” Cole said.
+“I’m obviously very thankful and humbled to be able to take the ball and be in this position.
+To be able to deliver feels really good.”
-Brett Gardner added a two-run homer in the seventh for the Yankees and Giancarlo Stanton hit a solo shot in the ninth.

-New York never even needed to warm up its top relievers, keeping Aroldis Chapman, Zack Britton and Adam Ottavino fresh for Wednesday night.
+Giancarlo Stanton added a solo shot in the ninth for the Yankees, who didn’t even have to warm up their top relievers — keeping Aroldis Chapman, Zack Britton and Adam Ottavino fresh for Game 2.

 Judge’s first homer since coming off the injured list on Sept.
 16 — and the first allowed by Bieber at home this season — gave the Yankees a stunning 2-0 lead.